SpaceWorksCo/guides/Trade-Tokens.md

 2. Enter the command `mytokenorders`.

-  This will return all of your pubkeys open orders for all tokens.
+  This will return all of your pubkey's open orders for all tokens.

 ### Place A Buy Order